TopologicalBird/airway-pht-2/README.md

 All the data have slice thickness of 1.25mm.

 Visualizations of the projected airways can be found [here](https://github.com/TopologicalBird/airway-pht-2/tree/main/figures#visualization-of-projected-airways).

-Feature vectors extracted from these airways by Projection PHT and Direct PHT are stored in [feature_vectors](/feature_vectors).
-See main codes for how to use them.

 Projection PHT has two directions (projection and PHT directions), so we should clarify their orderings in the feature vector.
 Here, we are using the following order: